dayour/Durable-Copilot-Studio/samples/portable-sdks/dotnet/AutoscalingInACA/README.md

 2. Click on the "default" task hub
 3. You'll see the orchestration instance in the list
 4. Click on the instance ID to view the execution details, which will show:
-   - The sequential execution of the four activities
+   - The sequential execution of the activities
    - The input and output at each step
    - The time taken for each step